Human Service Technology

 Degrees and Certificates

-This program is approved by the Texas Department of State Health Services, Substance Abuse Division and the National Association for Activities Directing.
+This program is approved by the Texas Health and Human Services Commission.

 The Human Service Technology Program has been a member of the South Southwest Addiction Technology Transfer Center consortium (SSWATTC) funded by Substance Abuse Mental Health Services Administration (SAMHSA) since 1993.